andrewwillette/andrewwillette.com/server/blog/posts/simpledockerdeploys.md

 The terraform script also includes details for an ssh key.
 This is a public-key associated with a private-key on my local machine, the SSH connection comes into play later.
 Port ingress/egress rules are also declared for ssh, http, and https.

-Executing `terraform plan` and `terraform apply` with the above script defined in the current directory as `website.tf` (*.tf is valid) will deploy the EC2 instance into AWS.
+In the shell, executing `terraform plan && terraform apply` with the above script defined in the current directory as `website.tf` (\*.tf is valid) will deploy the EC2 instance into AWS.

 ## NoIP DNS Registration
 I use [noip.com](https://www.noip.com/) to register an `A Record` for `*.andrewwillette.com`.
 The record points to the public IP of my now-deployed EC2 instance.
 Anytime the EC2 instance is re-deployed, this does have to be updated.
 This is seldom done though because redeploys are at the docker-container level not the EC2 level.